-- 1. To elect four Class I directors to our Board of Directors (our Board), each to serve for a three-year term expiring at the 2025 annual meeting of stockholders.
-The four nominees for election to our Board are Douglas Cole, M.D., Steven D. Harr, M.D., Michelle Seitz, CFA, and Patrick Y. Yang, Ph.D.; - 2.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; and - 3.
+- 1. To elect three Class II directors to our Board of Directors (Board), each to serve for a three-year term expiring at the 2026 annual meeting of stockholders or until his or her respective successor is duly elected and qualified.
+The three nominees for election to our Board are Hans E. Bishop, Robert Nelsen, and Alise S. Reicin, M.D.; - 2.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; and - 3.
 To transact any other business properly brought before the Annual Meeting or any adjournment or postponement thereof.

-The record date for the Annual Meeting is April 8, 2022.
+The record date for the Annual Meeting is April 10, 2023.
 Only stockholders of record at the close of business on that date will be entitled to vote at the Annual Meeting or any adjournment or postponement thereof.

-A list of registered stockholders as of the record date will be available for inspection by stockholders of record for any legally valid purpose related to the Annual Meeting (i) during the Annual Meeting by following the instructions provided to you via email prior to the Annual Meeting, if you have registered to attend the Annual Meeting, and (ii) for a period of 10 days prior to the Annual Meeting by sending a request to stockholderlist@sana.com.
+A list of registered stockholders as of the record date will be available for inspection by stockholders of record for any legally valid purpose related to the Annual Meeting for a period of 10 days prior to the Annual Meeting by sending a request to stockholderlist@sana.com.

 We are pleased to take advantage of Securities and Exchange Commission rules that allow companies to furnish their proxy materials over the Internet.
-We are mailing the Notice to most of our stockholders instead of providing a printed copy of our proxy materials, including our Annual Report on Form 10-K for the fiscal year ending December 31, 2021 (Annual Report).
+We are mailing the Notice to most of our stockholders instead of providing a printed copy of our proxy materials, including our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 (Annual Report).
 The Notice contains instructions on how to access our proxy materials and to cast your vote.
 The Notice also contains instructions on how to request a printed copy of our proxy materials.
 This process allows us to provide our stockholders with the information they need on a timely basis while reducing the environmental impact and lowering the costs of printing and distributing our proxy materials.

 Your vote is important.
 Information on how to vote is discussed in the attached proxy statement.
 To ensure that your vote is recorded promptly, please vote as soon as possible, even if you plan to attend the Annual Meeting, by voting via the Internet or by telephone, as described in the attached proxy statement, or, if you are receiving a printed copy of our proxy materials, by signing, dating, and returning your completed proxy card or voter instruction form, as applicable.
-If you are voting via the Internet or by telephone, you will be asked to provide your control number included in the Notice, or, if you are receiving a printed copy of our proxy card or voter instruction form, as applicable.
+If you are voting via the Internet or by telephone, you will be asked to provide your control number included in the Notice, or, if you are receiving a printed copy of our proxy materials, on your proxy card or voter instruction form, as applicable.
 Voting in advance of the Annual Meeting will not prevent you from attending the Annual Meeting and voting during the Annual Meeting.
 Please note, however, that if your shares are held of record by a broker, bank, or other agent, you must obtain a legal proxy issued in your name from that record holder and provide it to us in advance in order to vote during the Annual Meeting.